Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 One of the most referenced studies on flaxseed and hormones was published on PubMed.
 It revealed that flaxseed supplementation altered estrogen metabolism in a way that could reduce the risk of hormone-sensitive cancers such as breast cancer.

-Specifically, the study showed how flaxseed helped increase 2-hydroxyestrone, a form of estrogen considered more protective, while reducing 16α-hydroxyestrone, a form linked to higher cancer risk.
+Specifically, the study showed that flaxseed increased 2-hydroxyestrone, a form of estrogen considered more protective, while reducing 16α-hydroxyestrone, a form linked to higher cancer risk.

 🔗https://pubmed.ncbi.nlm.nih.gov/14749240/

-That’s a big win for something you can sprinkle on yogurt or blend into a smoothie, right?
+That’s a big win for something you can sprinkle on yoghurt or blend into a smoothie, right?

 Flaxseed Benefits for Female Hormonal Health

 Flax seeds are a tiny powerhouse for supporting women’s hormonal health.
-Whether dealing with PMS, menopause or just looking to maintain balanced hormones, flaxseeds are a natural way to help your body through every stage.
-With their combination of phytoestrogens, fiber, and healthy fats, flaxseeds can be a natural supporter in your hormone journey.
+Whether you’re dealing with PMS or menopause, or just looking to maintain balanced hormones, flaxseeds are a natural way to support your body through every stage.
+With their combination of phytoestrogens, fibre, and healthy fats, flaxseeds can be a natural supporter in your hormone journey.

 Small changes can make a big difference in your hormones and health.Dr.
 Sara Gottfried